advancedresearch/path_semantics/faq.md

 Path Semantics is used to reason about some parts of mathematics, not all of it.
 It is much better to use existing theories and frameworks for various domains, than reconstructing it in Path Semantics.

-### Why do you not prove that the axiom works, why only a reward for disproving it?
+### Why do you not prove that the core axiom works, why only a reward for disproving it?

 If you can prove that the axiom works, then Path Semantics is not consistent, which is the same as disproving it.